walkingshamrock/runpad.nvim/README.md

-# Runpad.nvim
+# runpad.nvim

-Runpad.nvim is a Neovim plugin that provides a flexible runpad buffer for quick code evaluation and experimentation.
+runpad.nvim is a Neovim plugin that provides a flexible runpad buffer for quick code evaluation and experimentation.
 It supports multiple programming languages and allows you to create, evaluate, and manage runpad buffers easily.

 ## Features